Ball Polygraph is the oldest private polygraph firm in the Greater Seattle area. Established is 1974 by Dewey Gillespie, Ball

 services to attorneys.
 Don't trust the credibility of your practice to a self taught "polygraph operator".

-of your practice.
+practice.
 Our examiners are properly trained and complete annual re-training to update their skills.